 Trump trial continues with second day of jury selection in New York

-Jury selection in former President Donald Trump's historic criminal trial in New York is continuing for a second day on Tuesday, when the process of seating potential jurors resumes as the defendant looks on.
+Jury selection in former President Donald Trump's historic criminal trial in New York is continuing for a second day on Tuesday, with the process of seating potential jurors unfolding as the defendant looks on.

+Prosecutors and defense attorneys are getting their first chance to directly question potential jurors who made it past a first round of screening.
+Joshua Steinglass, a member of Manhattan District Attorney Alvin Bragg's office, told the jurors that the case "has nothing to do with your politics."

+"We don't suggest you need to have been living under a rock for the last eight years, or the last 30 years," he said.
+"We don't expect you not to have heard about this, or not to have discussed this case with friends.
+What we do need is for you to keep an open mind."

+Several more jurors were sent home when Tuesday's session got underway.
+One woman was dismissed with flu-like symptoms.
+Several more said they couldn't be fair or impartial, including a man who moved to Manhattan from Texas and said he got his news from Fox News and Barstool Sports, among other sources.
+He said it was "going to be hard for me to be impartial," since many of his family and friends growing up were Republicans.
+Judge Juan Merchan, who is overseeing the case, thanked him for his candor and excused him.

-Prosecutors and defense attorneys may also briefly argue Tuesday, without jurors present, over what topics prosecutors can question Trump about if he chooses to testify in his own defense later in the trial.
+Prosecutors and defense attorneys may also briefly argue, without jurors present, over what topics the state can question Trump about if he chooses to testify in his own defense later in the trial.

-The slow process of identifying suitable jurors is likely to last at least a week.
-More jurors will face questioning when the second day of proceedings kicks off at 9:30 a.m.

 Trump, the presumptive Republican nominee for president, is charged with 34 state felony counts of falsification of business records related to a "hush money" payment his attorney made to adult film star Stormy Daniels before the 2016 election.
 He has pleaded not guilty to all charges, claiming the prosecution is part of a plot by Democrats aimed at preventing him from retaking the White House.
 The case is the first of four criminal prosecutions against Trump to make it to trial.